Jerusalem-27/Lateral-movement-detection-splunk/README.md

-# Detection Engineering: Lateral Movement via PSEXESVC, WMIC, and PowerShell in Splunk
+# Lateral Movement Detection in Windows Environments using Splunk (Event IDs 4624, 4672, 4688)

 ---